 During the two interviews, he mentioned many place names along the trail such as "Deadman's Hole", "Concho", and "Texas Hill".
 These place names are along the Butterfield Trail, the same route as the Larken Barnes wagon train.
 The Butterfield Trail ran from Missouri to California via Texas and Arizona.
 In Texas it followed the old Texas-California Cattle Trail.
 JJ’s 1924 story was detailed and specific as it relates to place names along the Butterfield trail in Texas, Arizona and California so I’m certain he was actually on the Texas – Arizona – California part of the Butterfield trail sometime in his life.

-So my conclusion is that John J. Poill (aka John H. Pyle) either was employed by the 1859 Larken Barnes wagon train and did his part to escort it (thus supporting JJ’s tall tale that he was a “Texas Ranger”) or at least was a passenger on that wagon train.
+So my conclusion is that John J. Poill (aka John H. Pyle) either was employed by the 1859 Larken Barnes wagon train and did his part to escort it (thus supporting his tall tale that he was a “Texas Ranger”) or at least was a passenger on that wagon train.
 In this way, JJ picked up enough information and facts about the route and trail life to tell his stories about being a “Texas Ranger” in 1924 in the newspaper interview.
 A few facts go a long way when you’re telling "tall tales."

 Henson McCoy Connection

-Getting back to John H. Pyle and Amanda Barnes, the newlyweds first settled in El Monte, Los Angeles County where they were in the 1860 census.
+Getting back to John H. Pyle and Amanda Barnes, the newlyweds (married in 1859) first settled in El Monte, Los Angeles County where they were in the 1860 census.
 Then according to Amanda’s divorce deposition, they migrated up to Oregon and were there for over 2 years from 1860 to 1862.
 There is a very compelling connection here too.
 One of the children of John and Amanda was a son named Henson McCoy Pyle born in 1868.
 It so happens that living near them in the 1860 census of El Monte was a Henson McCoy.
 Tracing this character further, we discovered that Henson was married to Amanda’s half sister Clarissa so Henson was Amanda’s brother-in-law.
 Also, to make the connection even stronger, Henson and Clarissa and their family lived in Tarrant Co, TX in the 1850’s and had voyaged across the plains to California by ox wagons in 1858 according to his biography in the Wasco Co, OR county history where he settled later.
 We suspect that this date of 1858, given after his death by possibly ill-informed children, might be wrong and that he too was on that 1859 Larken Barnes wagon train that brought Amanda, John, and the Barnes’ to El Monte!

 The 1860 census of El Monte, CA brings together all these characters.
 First there’s our John H. Pyle and Amanda.
-Then we have Amanda’s mother Mary Any Barnes, Amanda’s brother William, Larken Barnes and his family, not to mention Henson and Clarissa McCoy all living in the same area.
+Then we have Amanda’s mother Mary Ann Barnes, Amanda’s brother William, Larken Barnes and his family, not to mention Henson and Clarissa McCoy all living in the same area.